The window to submit applications for the 2023-2024 school year will open on April 1st

 The Durango School District 9-R endorses the neighborhood school concept and makes many critical decisions based on student population within the attendance areas of residence.
 The District also recognizes that resident students may wish to attend a school within the district outside of their assigned school.
 District policy allows students to attend any school of their choice on a space available, first come, first served basis through the Open Enrollment process.

-If you have an interest in your child attending a school other than their neighborhood school, you need to initiate a request for open enrollment by completing the Open Enrollment application located below.
-You may also obtain the form at any school office or at the Administration building.
-Once the form is completed, you will need to obtain the signatures of both the sending and receiving principals if the student lives within the district boundaries.
+If you have an interest in your child attending a school other than their neighborhood school, you need to initiate a request for open enrollment by completing the online Open Enrollment application located at the top of this page.
+Please note that approval of both the sending and receiving principals is required if the student lives within the district boundaries.

 Registration in the school of choice will not be permitted until the student has received approval for open enrollment or transfer.
 Approval will be granted based on availability of space and resources.
 Students within the designated attendance area shall have priority in registering in that school.

-After August 20 - Parents and/or students who desire a change of school after the first day of classes must submit a letter together with the form and will be considered a transfer.
+After August 23 - Parents and/or students who desire a change of school after the first day of classes must submit a letter along with the form and will be considered a transfer.
 Permission to transfer when granted will be for the remainder of the year.
 Renewal of transfers is not automatic.

-October 1 - Open enrollment transfer requests received on or after this date must be approved by the Superintendent before the student starts school at the new location.
+October 1 - Transfer requests received on or after this date must be approved by the Superintendent before the student starts school at the new location.
 Out-of-District applications are not accepted after October 1.

 Important LinksAttendance Boundaries